thenewboston-blockchain/thenewboston-js/docs.md

 // }
 ```

+#### Options Object

-As you can see, this returns a bunch of accounts with some extra data like count, next, and previous.This is where the options object plays in.
+As you can see in the previous section, `bank.getAccount` returns a bunch of accounts with some extra data like count, next, and previous.
+This is where the options object plays in.

 Since we didn't specify the options object at all in this code, the default one - `{ defaultPagination: { limit: 20, offset: 0 } }` is used.